 AAS 2021 Program Committee Chair Brian Hatcher, past Program Committee Member Miriam Kingsberg Kadia, and Conference Manager Robyn Jones review the Call for Proposals process and explain how the Program Committee carries out its work.
 WATCH EVENT VIDEO

-AAS Digital Dialogues are made possible with generous support from the Henry Luce Foundation.
+The AAS Digital Dialogues program was launched in June 2020 with generous support from the Henry Luce Foundation.